Arnoldblair/Github-Search/README.md

-# Github Finder
+# GitSearch

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.1.

 ## Description

-This is an application where users may enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.
-A person can also look for repositories.The project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.3.
+A website where users may enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.
+A person can also look for repositories

 ## Features

-1. Uses the Github API to perform searches on Github, and display the results to the users.
-2. Users page searches for user profile strictly using the user name.
-3. Repositories page searches for repositories strictly using the repository name.
-4. Repository page loads 10  searches and one can click `load more` to view more pages.

-## Known Bugs
-There are no known bugs.
-Contact me if you find.
+1. Search github username.
+2. Show Profile.
+3. Show Repo names and Description of that particular repo.
+4. Switch through the routes.

-## Live Website
+## Figma design

-View the complete site [here](https://SophiaNM.github.io/GithubFinder/Github/)
+ Check through my figma design [here](https://www.figma.com/file/y50uLOmcPhnQA1Cw33diOX/GithubSearch?node-id=0%3A1).
+It contains two pages.
+ 1. Profile page.
+ 2. About page.

-## Technologies Used
+## Languages

-It is built using Angular JS, HTML, Bootstrap.
-The website uses components, custom directives, custom pipes, routing modules.
-The components in the application are:
+1. Typescript
+2. GITHUB API

-## Contributors
+## Live Application
- - Arnoldblair Munene

 ## Development server